 In my family, we eat the latter, and it is the highlight of the month for many people.

-Norwegian Christmas food is an important part of the celebrations, and one of Norway’s Christmas traditions includes arguing with your friends over whether Ribbe or Pinnekjøtt is the best choice of dinner for a proper Norwegian Christmas.
+Norwegian Christmas food is an important part of the celebrations, and one of Norway’s most important Christmas traditions includes arguing with your friends over whether Ribbe or Pinnekjøtt is the best choice of dinner for a proper Norwegian Christmas.

 Ribbe, Pinnekjøtt and Lutefisk